 Not only that, the capsules themselves are so green you could grow a plant in them.
 To comply with the stringent EN13432 standard, they are made primarily from vegetable fibre and starch and degrade within 180 days in industrial composting.
 Once used, you can simply dispose of the capsule in your green waste bin, eliminating the damaging environmental impact that other plastic or aluminium capsules have.

-These capsules are compatible with most Nespresso® machines with the exception of professional machines, Gaggia, Saeco and Siemens machines, built-in models (Miele) and capsule-holder machines.
+These capsules are compatible with most Nespresso® machines with the exception of professional machines, Lavazza, Gaggia, Saeco, Aldi and Siemens machines, built-in models (Miele) and capsule-holder machines.

 DeLonghi Nespresso® - Yes, compatible.